tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Epic Feat

 Once per battle, reroll an attack that was meant to trigger a battle cry but didn't.

+### Echo of the Tunnels

+The bards of the subterranean races, especially dwarves, have learned to use the echo of the caverns to strengthen their bardic magic.

+When your music can echo off stone, such as in a castle or underground, you have advantage on sustain checks for your bardic songs.

+#### Adventurer Feat

+While underground or within a stone building, you can sustain a bardic song for 1d4 rounds, even if you are knocked unconscious, stunned or silenced, or otherwise unable to use an action to do it.

+#### Champion Feat

+While underground or within a stone building, any daily bard song or spell becomes recharge 16+ for you.

+#### Epic Feat

+While underground or within a stone building, you gain a +1 bonus to attack with bard spells.

+### Fey-touched

+Your past is connected to the fey – maybe it was a satyr who taught you how to play the flute, or maybe you’re a changeling kid that was raised by the fey.

+You gain a positive relationship point with a deific fey.
+This represents your strong connection to the fey realm and its inhabitants over civilized fey society in the mortal realm.
+Fey and Elves notice this connection and treat you with added respect.

+Starting from 3rd level, choose either sorcerer spells with the Fey keyword, or druid spells from the Circle of the Feysong.
+You can switch out a bard spell for a spell of the chosen type at a -2 level penalty.

+#### Adventurer Feat

+You can switch out one bard spell without the level penalty.
+This allows you to switch out a spell before 3rd level.

+#### Champion Feat

+When you disengage from an enemy or teleport away from it, you deal psychic damage equal to twice your level to it.

+#### Epic Feat

+You can switch out a second spell at no level penalty.
+In addition, you can now take spells of both types.

 ### Jack of Spells